kelvinlimwj/kelvin-heymax-analytics-pipeline/README.md

 >
 > **Source Table:** `heymax-kelvin-analytics.heymax_analytics.event_stream_raw`
 >
 > Description: Contains metadata about each user in the system.
+Only consists of user_id, country now.
+Should aim to include more dimensions such as name, phone_number, email, DOB, signup_date etc.

 ---